tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 I hope to eventually turn this document into a full-fledged guide.
 For now, feel free to skim through it and take whatever you find useful with you.

-If you found this guide useful, feel free to leave a Github Star to help motivate me write more :-)
+If you found this guide useful, feel free to leave a Github Star ⭐, it really helps motivate me to write more :-)